ITT Technical Institute-Huntington (Closed 2016)

 Source: 2015 (or latest year available) IPEDS

-- The nearest community college to ITT Technical Institute-Huntington is Huntington Junior College (0.8 miles away).
+The nearest community college to ITT Technical Institute-Huntington is Mountwest Community and Technical College (4.7 miles away).

 - College Location Mi.
 Students